RU>

 The small, unremarkable Kapustin Street sits in the shadow of the North Reservoir, one of the main...

 Kapustin Street is a small, inconspicuous street in the shadow of the Northern Reservoir, one of Rostov's main vacation spots.
 A dense branching grove, walking areas and beaches neighbor with open summer cafes and a pier for rowing enthusiasts.
 Not so long ago, few people in the city could say for sure who Boris Kapustin was and why this street was named in his honor.
 But this man's name was once known throughout Germany.
 However, in just a few decades the situation has changed radically.
 And the memory of the feat of Soviet pilots was consigned to oblivion.
-With the beginning of the new millennium, thanks to the educational work of community members, it was restored.
-Now, at the very beginning of the avenue, the monument to the feat of Kapustin and Yanov pilots, committed on April 6, 1966 in the skies above Berlin, takes its place.
+With the beginning of the new millennium, thanks to the educational work of the public, it was restored.
+Now, at the very beginning of the avenue, the monument to the feat of Kapustin and Yanov pilots, who flew in the skies over Berlin on April 6, 1966, takes its place.

 2 out of 10